-The barn doors (inside the house) are very popular since a decade in North America.
-Whether in a rustic style renovation or in a new modern style construction you can find many kinds and designs of interior barn doors, with sliding rail or hinges, depending of the interior space possibilities.
+The barn doors (inside the house) are very popular for a decade in North America.
+Whether in a rustic style renovation or in a new modern style construction you can find many kinds and designs of interior barn door hardware, with sliding rail or hinges, depending of the interior space possibilities.
 Almost any type of door can be converted to a barn door with installing special tracks and hangers (see below).
 Depending on the project and the layout of the rooms and corridors, you could install a swinging door or a dutch door.

 Sliding Barn Door